Yumi: History

-Most of the excavated Jōmon period (c.
-14,000–300 BCE) bows are 1.2 to 1.6 m in length, while most of the Yayoi period (c.
-3rd century BCE–2nd/3rd century CE) bows are 2 to 2.3 m in length.
-The bows in these periods were made from a single processed wood, and the bows with this structure were called (丸木弓, maruki yumi) and were used until the Nara period (710–794 CE).
-It is unknown when the asymmetrical yumi came into use, but the first written record is found in the Book of Wei, a Chinese historical manuscript dating to the 3rd century CE, which describes the people of the Japanese islands using "spears, shields, and wooden bows for arms; the wooden bows are made with the lower limbs short and the upper limbs long; and bamboo arrows with points of either iron or bone."
-The oldest asymmetrical yumi found to date was discovered in Nara Prefecture, and is estimated to be from the 5th century.
+Bows discovered in excavations from the Jōmon period (c.
+14,000–300 BCE) 1.2 to 1.6 m in length, while those of the Yayoi period (c.
+3rd century BCE–2nd/3rd century CE) tend to be 2 to 2.3 m in length.
+The bows from these periods were made from a single processed piece of wood, and bows of this structure, known as (丸木弓, maruki yumi), were used until the Nara period (710–794 CE).
+It is not known precisely when the asymmetrical yumi came into use, but the first written record is found in the Book of Wei, a Chinese historical manuscript dated to the 3rd century CE, which describes the people of the Japanese islands using "spears, shields, and wooden bows for arms; the wooden bows are made with the lower limbs short and the upper limbs long; and bamboo arrows with points of either iron or bone."
+The oldest asymmetrical yumi extant was discovered in Nara Prefecture, and is estimated to date from the 5th century.

-Some of the bows found as burial goods in kofun (ancient tombs) during the Kofun period (300–538 CE) were decorated with gold or silver, and it is believed that they were also used in ceremonies.
-The length of most bows in this period ranged from 70 to 150 cm, and it is thought that they were powerful enough to shoot enemies and animals at close range.
+Some of the bows found as funerary items in kofun (ancient tombs) during the Kofun period (300–538 CE) were decorated with gold or silver, and may have had a ceremonial use.
+Bows of this period ranged between 70 to 150 cm in length, and were powerful enough to shoot enemies and animals at close range.

-In the Nara period, lacquered bows with more weather resistance and decorative features appeared.
-Euonymus hamiltonianus, Zelkova serrata, and Toxicodendron succedaneum, which are highly elastic wood, came to be used for making yumi, and many yumi became as long as roughly 7 shaku 3 sun (2.21 m), increasing their power and range.
-Since then, the structure of the bow has gradually evolved, but its length of roughly 7 shaku 3 sun has been passed down to the present day.
+In the Nara period, lacquered bows with more weather resistance and decorative features began to appear.
+Euonymus hamiltonianus, Zelkova serrata, and Toxicodendron succedaneum, highly elastic varieties of wood, were used for making yumi, and some yumi were as long as roughly 7 shaku 3 sun (2.21 m), increasing their power and range.
+Since then, the structure of the bow has gradually evolved, but the length of roughly 7 shaku 3 sun has become a constant.

 From the mid to late Heian period (794–1185), the Japanese developed the (伏竹弓, fusedake no yumi) style of yumi, the first yumi in Japan with a laminated structure.
-This style of yumi was made by attaching bamboo to a wooden yumi with a flat front side using glue made from a fish float, and the elasticity of the bamboo improved the bow's range, power and durability.
-Nasu no Yoichi was famous as a master of archery in the late Heian period; his fame was depicted in The Tale of the Heike and Genpei Seisuiki, and he was the subject of various Japanese traditional performing arts and fine arts such as Noh, kyogen, kodan, kabuki, and ukiyo-e of later generations.
+This style of yumi was made by attaching bamboo to a wooden yumi with a flat front side using a fish-based glue, and the elasticity of the bamboo improved the bow's range, power and durability.
+Nasu no Yoichi found fame as a master of archery in the late Heian period; his noteriety was depicted in The Tale of the Heike and Genpei Seisuiki, he was the subject of various Japanese traditional performing arts and fine arts such as Noh, kyogen, kodan, kabuki, and ukiyo-e of later generations.